 Possible Grounds for a Slip and Fall Claim

 As part of their duty to protect the wellbeing of customers, business owners and managers in Delaware have a responsibility to ensure their premises are reasonably safe.
 They must conduct regular inspections and either fix known hazards or cordon them off so lawful visitors know to avoid them.
-If staff members do not address a spill, icy patch, broken flooring, or some other hazard for an unreasonable amount of time, anyone who slips and falls as a result could have grounds for a civil claim.
+If staff members do not address a spill, icy patch, broken flooring, or some other hazard for an unreasonable amount of time, anyone who slips and falls as a result could have grounds for a civil claim, as an Elsmere slip and fall attorney could further explain.

 Liability for Slip and Fall Injuries